jsmall16/Small-Python-Portfolio/README.md

    - Image Processing
    - Machine Learning

-The organization of these folers enables clear navigation and demonstration of my data science skills.
+The organization of these folders enables clear navigation and demonstration of my data science skills.